dangitstam/Twitter_Viterbi/README.md

 ​	`python trigram_viterbi_vectorized.py <path to twt.train.json> <path to twt.(dev|test).json>`

 **This** version should take approximately 20 seconds to complete.

-**Don't worry about the runtime warning about division by zero:** Python and NumPy will replace division by zero values with negative infinity (float('-inf')) appropriately.

 #### **All** versions of Viterbi above will print the time taken to complete as well as the per-word accuracy over the validation set given.